Abirhossain1221/Walmart-Data-Analysis-End-to-End-Python-PostgreSQL/README.md

 SQL was used to answer important business questions from the PostgreSQL database.

-## 📊 Business Questions
+##📊 Business Questions
+---

-###  Q1 Find different payment method and number of transactions, number of quantity sold .
+### Q1 Find different payment method and number of transactions, number of quantity sold.

 ```sql
 select